 Except he wasn’t, and Diment is almost totally forgotten about these days.
 He wrote three more books – The Spying Game and The Dolly, Dolly Birds which were both published in 1968 and a fourth novel Think Inc that was published in 1971.
 After which, suddenly, he completely disappeared from public view.

-His four novels, although relatively entertaining, are hugely dated these days and are peppered with the era’s casual sexism and racism that occasionally make the James Bond novels appear as if they were written by Andrea Dworkin.
+His four novels, although entertaining romps through the swinging sixties, are hugely dated these days and are peppered with the era’s casual sexism and racism that make the James Bond novels appear as if they were written by Andrea Dworkin.